First commercial success for the Cargo Intelligent System

 The PAP was convinced by MGI’s bid thanks to the technology used in Ci5, a web services-oriented open source architecture and the integrated innovations.
-This is the first commercial success for MGI with Ci5, which represents the new generation of Cargo Community Systems (CCS).
+This is the first commercial success for MGI with Ci5, which represents the new generation of Port Community Systems (PCS).

 The purpose of Ci5/FETIA is to give all professionals access to a single window used by the entire port community for goods handling.
 This approach avoids multiple and redundant paper declarations to speed up goods transit through the port.

 Georges Puchon, General Director of the Papeete Port Authority, declared: “The Ci5 PCS, which we have named FETIA, has a star-network architecture that links all operators, meaning that we can create a single window for the entire port community, while integrating an interface with the FENIX Customs software.
 This concept will speed up processing times, reduce the risk of error and increase productivity while placing us in a Smart Port approach.
 All stakeholders in the port area are eagerly awaiting this tool.”

 In addition to the PCS industry functionalities for operational and strategic management of the supply chain, the application is fully geared towards user experience.
 A “quick search” engine, predictive text entry, modularity, customised display and a dashboard showing urgent and priority issues save considerable time and increase productivity for all professionals.

 The PAP will streamline goods transit through the port while securing flows and providing professionals with improved performance and efficiency.